Can you keep a secret? Specifically, a secret from Tim …

 But because it’s a topic I wasn’t initially interested in, I have three practical hacks to share with you.

-These tips allow writers to take advantage of search engine results — and no keyword research is required.
+These tips allow writers to take advantage of search engine results — without any keyword research.

-I like being wrong, so it’s important to note that I needed to get over my SEO skepticism.
+I like being wrong, so I want to make it clear that I needed to get over my SEO skepticism.

-Since, at first glance, SEO can look like sketchy tricks that fool search engines, it’s a turn-off for many creative writers.
+Since, at first glance, SEO for content writers can look like sketchy tricks that fool search engines, it’s a turn-off for many creative people.

 However, SEO is an essential part of content marketing because it connects you to your audience.
 That’s the bottom line.